10 Tips for Dumpster Diving Success!

 - Bring the supplies you need and be prepared.
 By arriving at the dumpster prepared with everything you need you’ll feel more calm and be much quicker.
 Clean out your car and empty the trunk/ backseat so that you have plenty of space for the food you collect and you can set it right in without having to move stuff around.
 You can bring boxes or containers or you can just grab them out of the recycling bins or dumpsters of the store you are at.
 If you go at night a headlamp is definitely key.
 I suggest bringing some soap and water and a reusable towel to wash your hands.
 Wearing clothes that you don’t mind getting dirty will also make you more comfortable.

 - Focus on middle and upper income areas.
 I’ve found that middle and upper income neighborhoods are where I have the best success.
 The very low income neighborhoods tend to have more locked dumpsters.
 If you live in a low income area with very few grocery stores it could be worth it to drive a half hour to a higher income area to dumpster dive.
-I once took some guys from South Side Chicago up to the Northern suburbs.
+I once took some people from South Side Chicago up to the Northern suburbs.
 It was a 40 minute drive but we collected $2,000 worth of food in the rich suburbs.
 There was no food to be found in their neighborhood of Englewood.
 Where there is a large population of homeless I tend to find more locked dumpsters.
 It does seem that where people are in more need the dumpsters are more often locked.
 This is just my experience so wherever you are I suggest giving it a try if you have the time but if you don’t have luck there it could be very worthy of traveling a little distance for success.
 Both tiny towns and big cities are great across the country.

 - Go with a friend if you can.
 Having the support of another person can be really helpful but it’s also very practical.
 One person can be in the dumpster filling boxes while the other person can be taking them to a car.
 Sometimes one person will be in the dumpster handing stuff out to the person holding the lid up.
 It often makes it more enjoyable to be out with a friend or a group.